p/vcproj2cmake/README.txt

 On UNIX platforms (Linux, *BSD, Mac OS X, Solaris etc.) at least, installing required dependencies via the standard package manager mechanism conventions of your system/distribution is recommended.
-On Mac OS X, that would mean using e.g. one of Homebrew, nix, rudix, MacPorts.
+On Mac OS X, that would mean using e.g. one of fink, Homebrew, nix, rudix, MacPorts.

 - git (for vcproj2cmake project source download)
   [once you managed to read this README this item likely is history already,